ptagseth/kanoa-software/docs/products/ops/production-data-entry.md

 ![Production Data Entry](/img/45.png)
 3. Use the date range selector to select the relevant time frame.
 ![Production Data Entry](/img/37.png)

-## Editing Asset Operation
-To edit asset operation, open the production data entry table.
-Then, click on an asset and select the **Operation** tab.

 ## Editing Downtime
 To access downtime data, open the production data entry table.
 Then, click on an asset and select the **Downtime** tab.